-3. Notify the committee that it refuses to amend or repeal the rule.
+3. Notify the committee in writing that the agency refuses to amend or repeal the rule.

-(c) If the rule is either an existing or a proposed rule and the objection is to the statement of estimated regulatory costs:
+(c) If the objection is to the statement of estimated regulatory costs:

-1. Prepare a corrected statement of estimated regulatory costs, give notice of the availability of the corrected statement in the first available issue of the Florida Administrative Weekly, and file a copy of the corrected statement with the committee; or
+1. Prepare a corrected statement of estimated regulatory costs, give notice of the availability of the corrected statement in the first available issue of the

+Florida Administrative Weekly, and file a copy of the corrected statement with the committee; or